 "If we don't change direction soon, we'll end up where we're going."

-Professor Irwin Corey, World’s Foremost Authority
+—Professor Irwin Corey, World’s Foremost Authority

 We can transform the world in a generation by transforming the lives of children.
 Meanwhile the world we are creating for them is in deep trouble.
 We have serious problems with the clearly fear-driven “leaders” we suffer to occupy the highest political offices world-wide.
-Those light bringers who study our planetary life support systems have discovered they are in serious and immediate jeopardy from greenhouse gases, and pollution of the air, water and food supplies by pesticides, herbicides, hormones used to fatten livestock, and toxic industrial wastes of all kinds.
+Those light bringers who study our planetary life support systems have discovered we all are in serious and immediate jeopardy from greenhouse gases, and pollution of the air, water and food supplies by pesticides, herbicides, hormones used to fatten livestock, and toxic industrial wastes of all kinds.
 In combination with the destruction of the rainforests, coral reefs, and other essential habitats we are the direct cause of a mass extinction of species without precedent.
 Since we are ourselves a species dependent upon the planetary web of life for our food, water, and oxygen these issues, along with enlightened birthing and parenting should have top political priority.
-Instead we see the centuries old thread of war profiteering firmly ensconced in the highest offices with the wealth, the clout, and the will to fanatically pursue world domination and endless war, the environment be damned, the people be damned, and the dissidents be exterminated.
+Instead we see the centuries old thread of war profiteering firmly ensconced in the highest offices with the wealth, the clout, and the will to fanatically pursue world domination and endless war, the environment be damned, the people be damned, and the loud dissidents be exterminated.
 For these twisted tormented fear-driven souls it's too late to intervene in their early childhood development.
 What are we to do?

 "Either war is obsolete or humans are"

-Buckminster Fuller
+—Buckminster Fuller

 We will have peace not when we conquer our enemies, but when we conquer our fears.